arangodb/docs/3.11/graphs-pregel.md

 }
 ```

-### Persisted Status of a past Algorithm Execution
+### Persisted execution statistics of all algorithm executions

-In case you want to read all persisted Pregel states of all past Pregel Jobs, just call the same
+In case you want to read all persisted execution statistics of all currently
-method without providing any specific parameter.
+active and past Pregel jobs, call the `pregel.history()` method without a
+parameter.

 ```js
 const historyStates = pregel.history();
 ```

-The `historyStates` variable will then contain a list out of all past persisted Pregel states available.
+The call without arguments returns a list of execution statistics for
+algorithm executions:

 ```json
 [